mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 - `--store-label-vectors` (Default value = `false`, *classification only*)

   - `true` The unique label vectors contained in the training data are written into a [.csv](https://en.wikipedia.org/wiki/Comma-separated_values) file.
-Does only have an effect if the parameter `` `--output-dir `` is specified.
 The following options may be specified using the {ref}`bracket notation<bracket-notation>`:

     - `sparse` (Default value = `false`) `true`, if a sparse representation of label vectors should be used, `false` otherwise.